Harsh Mariwala: Marico

 At Bombay Oil Mills, Mariwala had limited autonomy as management responsibilities were shared amongst the family members.
 Moreover, he saw the firm as a business to business venture more than the business to consumer venture he envisaged.
 Therefore, he decided to start Marico as a separate entity.
-Mariwala initially found it difficult to recruit talented employees given that their office was then located in the crowded market area of Masjid Bunder, hence he held interviews at the Royal Willingdon Sports Club and later moved the Marico office to a more accessible area, Bandra.
+Mariwala initially found it difficult to recruit talented employees given that their office was then located in the crowded market area of Masjid Bunder, hence he held interviews at the Willingdon Sports Club and later moved the Marico office to a more accessible area, Bandra.
 Along with focus on innovation and investing in brand building, Mariwala focused on establishing a company culture to empower employees and values such as trust to establish it as a force to reckon with.

 In the late 1990s Marico made its first serious entry into markets outside India by setting up a manufacturing plant in Bangladesh.
 Thereafter, the company has set up or acquired other consumer brands businesses in several countries.
 The company has built a portfolio of brands in the hair care, skin care, edible oils, health foods, male grooming, and fabric care space.
 Its major brands include Saffola, Parachute, Hair & Care, Nihar, Livon, Set Wet, Mediker and Revive.

 Harsh Mariwala took Marico public with an initial public offering in 1996.
 In India, Marico bought the hair care brand Nihar from Hindustan Unilever in 2006 and personal care brands Set Wet, Livon and Zatak from Reckitt Benckiser in 2016.

 In 2003, Mariwala spotted an opportunity in the skin care clinics space and founded Kaya Clinic as a subsidiary of Marico.
 In 2013, when Kaya was demerged from Marico and listed on stock exchanges as a separate entity it had 107 skincare clinics out of which 82 were located in India and had a range of 54 skin care products in its portfolio.

 In 2014, Mariwala decided to step down as Managing Director whilst continuing to serve as Chairman.
 Mariwala brought in professional leadership to replace him in the company and his focus since has been on strategic direction and board management at Marico.